55 Wall Street: Banking hall

 The largest coffer in the ceiling is above the southern portion of the banking hall.
 When the National City Bank moved into the space in 1908, there was a large safe on the south side of the banking floor, which weighed 300 tons.
 The double-height safe measured approximately 22 by 24 ft across and 20 ft high.
 (Note: The Washington Post gave slightly different dimensions of 24 by 24 ft across and 15 ft across.)
 It was surrounded by 18 in steel plating and supported by steel and marble stilts that extended into the basement.
 If anyone attempted to break in, coils along the exterior of the safe would eject hot steam.
 The interior of the safe contained separate compartments for the bank's daytime and nighttime staff.
 The safe was moved to the basement in 1957.
 (Note: The New York Times in 1908 described the safe as weighing 300 ST. The same newspaper in 1957 described it as weighing 700 ST, probably adjusted for the weight of its contents.
 The New York City Landmarks Preservation Commission says only that the safe was moved in the "late 1950s".)
-There was a marble screen and bank tellers' desks around the safe, within an enclosure measuring 45 by 93 ft across.
+There were a marble screen and bank tellers' desks around the safe, within an enclosure measuring 45 by 93 ft across.

 The Hanover Street side of the banking hall had desks for bank officers, which were separated from the rest of the room by a low marble balustrade with a gate.
 There were three stories of offices at each corner of the banking hall, which were originally used by the bank.
 The spaces were designed with few decorations.
 The southeastern corner of the first floor contained the six-room president's suite, which included the executive and secretary's offices, two conference rooms, a hall, and decorative restroom.
 Bookkeepers and National City Bank's bond and foreign departments were in each of the other corners.
 Conference rooms on the third floor were housed in another lavish suite.
 Pneumatic tubes and telegraph systems were used to transfer data between National City Bank's different departments.
 The office mezzanines are connected by bronze and iron balconies, which run on two sides of the room alongside the windows.
 A balcony was also constructed above the southern portion of the banking hall in 1925.
-The mezzanines also had 21 smaller safes.
+The mezzanines had 21 smaller safes.